audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

        the Effect menu, or may crash in use.
     * Compressor produces shorter attack/decay times than those specified in the dialogue.
-    * Plot Spectrum switches to window for previously plotted waveform if called from menu in current window; closes when any project window is closed
+    * If left open, Plot Spectrum switches to window for previously plotted waveform when called from menu in current window; it also closes when any project window is closed.

  * Audio generated or pasted when cursor is in white space overwrites instead of inserts.